ABIDING PRESENCE LUTHERAN CHURCH

 What happens after the worship service?

-Coffee and refreshments are served outdoors between the two Sunday morning worship services.
+Coffee and refreshments are served after the Sunday morning worship service.
 It's a time for meeting people and informal conversation.

 Information for Families